Tracks (see Tracks) are imported in a special way, because extra information is needed in order to interpret the files correctly.

 - COSMIC variation database

 - This lets you import the COSMIC database, which is a well-known publicly available primary database on somatic mutations in human cancer.
 The file can be downloaded from the UCSC web site here: http://cancer.sanger.ac.uk/cancergenome/projects/cosmic/download, and then go to 'Complete COSMIC data' and click on the file link.
 Users must first register to download the database.
-Import the file as a track, and then go to Data Management, scroll down to COSMIC and click on Workflow Configuration.
-Click on 'Select own' and select the track that has just been imported.
-Through Import->Tracks we support the following COSMIC databases in tsv format that can be manually downloaded from the COSMIC ftp site:
+Import the file as a track.
+Through Import->Tracks we support certain COSMIC databases in tsv format that can be manually downloaded from the COSMIC ftp site:

 - Complete COSMIC data (file: CosmicCompleteExport.tsv)